iamvkm/portfolio/content/posts/wsl-guide-windows.md

 ![Trubleshoot](https://www.linkpicture.com/q/Screenshot-135.png)

-Also, you can press F8 key to open VNC options and exit full screen!
+Now, run the command `kex` to install the GUI.
+It takes sometime.
+After it is installed, you can press F8 key to open VNC options and exit full screen!

-You are Done!
-That is it, you are all set.
+Congrats!
+You have Kali up and running:

 ![Kali on windows 10](https://www.linkpicture.com/q/Screenshot-130.png)

-If you want to install the complete kali by running the command, this is 'optional' and you can do it if you have space:
+If you want to install complete Kali, you can do so by running the command `sudo apt install kali-linux-large`.
+This step is optional.
+You can do it if you need it and have enough space.
-`sudo apt install kali-linux-large`